Shootings prompt debate on purchase age for AR-style rifles

 The Buffalo and Uvalde attacks are similarly prompting New York lawmakers this week to consider an age limit increase for buying semiautomatic rifles as part of a package of gun safety bills.
 Under the proposal, those age 21 and older who want to buy or possess a new semiautomatic rifle would have to obtain a license.

-“New York already has some of the toughest gun laws in the country, but clearly we need to make them even stronger,” Democratic Gov. Kathy Hochul said.
-“New Yorkers deserve to feel safe in schools, in grocery stores, in movie theaters, in shopping malls and on our streets -- and we must do everything in our power to protect them.”
+“New Yorkers deserve to feel safe in schools, in grocery stores, in movie theaters, in shopping malls and on our streets -- and we must do everything in our power to protect them," Democratic Gov. Kathy Hochul said.

 A proposal in Utah, which would raise the minimum age to buy any firearm to 21, is more of a longshot in the Republican-controlled Legislature.